reeshuffled/reeshuffled.github.io/_posts/2021-07-11-Lying-Moral-Choice-in-Public-and-Private-Life.md

 ---
+description: Is it ever all right to lie?
+A philosopher looks at lying and deception in public and private life—in government, medicine, law, academia, journalism, in the family and between friends.
 layout: post
+links:
+  citations: []
+  external: []
+  internal: []
+publish_datetime: '2023-12-21T09:29:38-05:00'
+slug: lying
 tags:
 - Books
 - '2021'
 title: 'Lying: Moral Choice in Public and Private Life by Sissela Bok'
-slug: lying
-description: Is it ever all right to lie?
-A philosopher looks at lying and deception in public and private life—in government, medicine, law, academia, journalism, in the family and between friends.
 type: notes
-publish_datetime: '2023-12-21T09:29:38-05:00'
-links:
-  internal: []
-  external: []
 ---

 ## Chapter 1: Is the Whole Truth Attainable?